Bhuvanesh09/AlgoTrading/documents/srs.md

   * Builing a Convolutional Neural Net to analyze structure in the data.
   * Ensure that we make steady profits every day averaged over the week.
   * Contrast the performance of this model against rule based and ensure it's better.
+  * Attempt the Binance interface can be done through WebSockets to increase API limits.
+  * Keep a cache and not requery the Binance API.
 * User Interface End
   * There Should be a Telegram group with a ChatBot.
   * The ChatBot should send text of when to /buy and /sell.